ahayashi/hclib-actor/doc/markdowns/index.md

 ### Performance Evaluations

 * On the Cloud We Can’t Wait: Asynchronous Actors Perform Even Better on the Cloud.
 Aniruddha Mysore, Youssef Elmougy, Akihiro Hayashi.
 The Vivek Sarkar Festschrift Symposium (VIVEKFEST2024, co-located with SPLASH24).
-October 2024.
+October 2024. (to appear)

 ## Posters